PhD (University of Adelaide) Thesis : Public Sector Accrual Accounting

-Bachelor of Arts (Honours); majors in Accounting and Economics, Macquarie University
+Bachelor of Arts (Honors) ; majors in Accounting and Economics, Macquarie University

-Mark is Professor, Accounting and Management Control Department, ESSEC Business School.
-After completing his BA (Hons) at Macquarie University, Mark embarked on what turned out to be a three part career involving: public sector, consulting and academia.
-He holds a PhD from The University of Adelaide and his research interests are broadly themed along considerations of accounting as a socio-technical construction.
+Mark is Professor, Accounting and Management Control Department.
+After completing his BA (Hons) at Macquarie University, Mark is involved with the public sector, consulting and academia.
+He holds a PhD from The University of Adelaide and is involved in socio-technical construction.
 His research of public sector accrual accounting is highly cited.
-His publications cover matters such as public sector accrual accounting, performance reporting, comparative international studies, consultants in accounting change, accounting history, environmental sustainability and budgeting, audit as an instrument of blame and related topics.
-He has published in journals that include: Accounting, Auditing and Accountability Journal; Accounting, Organizations & Society; Accounting Education; Accounting History; Australian Accounting Review; Contemporary Accounting Research; Critical Perspectives on Accounting; European Accounting Review; International Review of Administrative Sciences; International Journal of Public Sector Management; and, Financial Accountability & Management.
+His publications cover issues such as public sector accrual accounting, performance reporting, comparative international studies, accounting change, consulting, accounting history, auditing an instrument of blame and other topics.
+He has published in journals that include: Accounting, Auditing and Accountability Journal ; Accounting, Organizations & Society ; Accounting Education ; Accounting History; Australian Accounting Review ; Contemporary Accounting Research; Critical Perspectives on Accounting ; European Accounting Review ; International Review of Administrative Sciences ; International Journal of Public Sector Management; Financial Accountability & Management; and, Management Accounting Research.
 His academic appointments have included Associate Dean, International; Director, Postgraduate Research and Studies; Director, Master of Professional Accounting; Associate Professor and Professor.
-Prior to joining ESSEC, he had been employed by The University of New South Wales, The University of New England, Southern Cross University and Copenhagen Business School whilst invitations to visit have been issued to him by Hokkaido University, Cardiff Business School, Copenhagen Business School, The University of Nordland, The University of Siena, and Nanzan University.
+Prior to joining ESSEC, University of New South Wales, The University of New England, Southern Cross University, Copenhagen Business School, Cardiff Business School, Copenhagen Business School, Hokkaido University, The University of Nordland, University of Siena, and Nanzan University.

-"Contested organizational change and accounting in trials of incompatibility" (M. Christensen, P. Skaerbaek, K. Tryggestad), Management Accounting Research, Apr 2019, Vol. 45, p.
+"Contested organizational change and accounting in trials of incompatibility" (M. Christensen, P. Skaerbaek, K. Tryggestad), Management Accounting Research, avr.
+2019, Vol. 45, p.
 1‑24